- 07 Sep

 Appendix

-As mentioned above, this is where you can include any detailed information that underpins you plan.
-For examples you might have detailed financials or lists of assumptions that your projections are based upon.
-You may want to include the CV's of your prime movers or more detailed information about the products and services that you are going to offer.
+As mentioned above, this is where you can include any detailed information that underpins your plan.
+For example, you might have detailed financials or lists of assumptions that your projections are based upon.
+You may want to include the CVs of your prime movers or more detailed information about the products and services that you are going to offer.

 Further Topics